oseughu/mookie/README.md

-# Mookie Backend Developer Task
+# Mookie Webscraper

-This app was built for the mookie backend developer assessment.
-It covers web scraping, security and data management.
+This app covers web scraping, security and data management.
 Built with Node, Express, Mongoose, Axios and Cheerio for web scraping.
 Hosted on Heroku and MongoDB Atlas.

 - Click on register to register a new user.
 - Click on login to login to your account.